NRLajai/file_extract_saver/README.md

 Once all done, you can access endpoint through localhost:8000 <br>

-Here i have created two endpoints
+Here i have created three endpoints
+  1.  first is / (at root path), you can access in browser with http://localhost:8000 - used to upload file
+  2. YOU DONT HAVE TO ACCESS IT DIRECTLY, /uploadfile [POST method]- Once file uploaded in / (root path), its do further process
-  1. one is /users/{id} - to read inserted users
+  3. third is /users/{id} - to read inserted user.
-  2. second is /uploadfile  - to upload a csv file